CGSA SECT Bylaws

 Section A: Regular Members

-1. The spouses of active and retired Coast Guard personnel, spouses of Public Health personnel, widows (ers) of Coast Guard personnel and women of the Coast Guard.
-All active and retired and spouses of personnel of other services on active duty with the Coast Guard and any other person interested in the purpose of the club are eligible to become Regular members.
+1. The spouses and partners of active, retired, and deceased Coast Guard personnel, members of other services on active duty with the Coast Guard, and any other person interested in supporting the purpose of the club are eligible to become Regular members.

 2. Regular members shall pay the yearly dues prescribed to be eligible to participate in all activities, to vote and to hold offices.